Isolated Browsing for HTTPS Apps

 You can exit the remote browser's full screen mode by hovering your mouse pointer near the top of the window and selecting the floating "X" that appears.

-When you exit the full screen mode, you can see the tabs currently opened in the remote browser.
+When you exit the full screen mode, you can see the tabs opened in the remote browser.
 You can also open another remote browser tab to visit another httpsApp application on a different httpsApp port.

 To re-enter the full screen mode, click the vertical three-dot menu in the remote browser's top right corner, and then in the Zoom menu item, click the rectangle-corners icon.
 You can also use the Zoom controls to enlarge or reduce the size of your app.